 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are a few details about the ingredients and steps to help you make this recipe perfectly every time.

-Brussels sprouts: look for those that look full and fresh with lots of green leaves.
+Brussels sprouts.
+Look for those that look full and fresh with lots of green leaves.
 If you can buy them on the stalk, they'll be even fresher!

-sweet potatoes: choose those without blemishes or soft spots.
+Sweet potatoes.
+Choose those without blemishes or soft spots.
 Look for those that are tubular rather than rounded, as they're easier to cut.

-pecan halves: you'll be toasting these, either in the oven at 350°F. or in a skillet on the stovetop over medium heat.
+Pecan halves.
+You'll be toasting these, either in the oven at 350°F. or in a skillet on the stovetop over medium heat.

-maple syrup: you'll toss the cubes of sweet potato with a little maple syrup.
+Maple syrup.
+You'll toss the cubes of sweet potato with a little maple syrup.
 I avoid tossing the sprouts with syrup before roasting as the outer leaves tend to char and burn.

 🔪 Step-by-step Instructions